 What is missing here is the pointer to where the Report Type subfield is defined: Table 9-401z—DMG Sensing Report Type field definitions

 TGbf Editor: Please modify the text at P113L1 in subclause 9.4.2.330 in D0.5 as follows.

-The Report Type subfield is defined in TBD.
+The Report Type subfield is defined in Table 9-401z (DMG Sensing Report Type field definitions).